This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 One of our friends who lives in Coffs Harbour recommended we check out Diggers Beach (located across from the Big Banana) and we’re glad they did.

 It’s a great family-friendly beach being sheltered and wide making it a nice place for our kids to swim and play on the sand.

-Diggers Beach to Park Beach Headland Walk
+4. Take the Diggers Beach to Park Beach Headland Walk

 Whilst in the Diggers Beach area, we did the Macauleys Headland walk which runs between Diggers and Park Beach.

 The spot overlooking Park Beach in the photo above is a great place to sit and watch the surfers.

 Sawtell is a lovely little town 15 minutes drive south of Coffs Harbour and where we chose to base ourselves.